Compliance and enforcement

 Following directions, answering questions and providing information

 Under the Biosecurity Act people involved in the importation of goods and conveyances to Australia have a number of obligations to work with biosecurity officers to enable the assessment and management biosecurity risk.
-It is important to understand your obligations under the Biosecurity Act as a failure to follow directions, answer questions or provide information may result in fines or civil penalties.
-Learn more about the infringement notice scheme and the new compliance tools available under the Biosecurity Act 2015.
+It is important to understand your obligations under the Biosecurity Act as a failure to follow directions, answer questions or provide information may result in the issuing of infringement notices or legal action.
+Learn more about the Infringement Notice Scheme and the compliance tools available under the Biosecurity Act 2015.

 Report a breach or suspect behaviour on the REDLINE